Qafny: A Quantum-Program Verifier: Qafny Design Principles: Locus, Type, and State

-\myparagraph{{Loci, Types, and States, and Tracking Entanglement Scopes}} \Cref{fig:qafny-state} shows \qafny \emph{loci}, types, and states, which are used for tracking possibly entangled qubits.
+\Cref{fig:qafny-state} shows \qafny \emph{loci}, types, and states, which are used for tracking possibly entangled qubits.
 In GHZ (\Cref{fig:background-circuit-example-proof}), each loop step in lines 4-6 entangles the qubit $x[j]$ with \(x\srange{0}{j}\), i.e., the entangled qubit group is expanded from \(x\srange{0}{j}\) to \(x\srange{0}{j\,\splus\, 1}\).
 However, the entanglement here is implicit: the program syntax does not directly tell if \(x[j]\) is entangled with \(x\srange{0}{j}\) but relies on an analysis to resolve the entanglement scopes, which is captured by introducing \begin{enumerate*}[label=\arabic*)] \item \emph{loci} (\(\kappa\)) to group possibly entangled qubits, \item standard \emph{kind environments} (\(\Omega\)) to record variable \emph{kinds} (explained below), and \item \emph{locus type environments} (\(\sigma\)) to keep track of both loci and their quantum state types. \end{enumerate*}

-\(\qafny\) variables may represent one of three \emph{kinds} \footnote{ $\cmode$ and $\mmode$ kinds are also used as context modes in type checking.
-See \Cref{fig:exp-sessiontype}. } of values (\Cref{fig:qafny-state}). $\cmode$ and $\mmode$ kinds are scalars; the former is an integer \footnote{ Any classical values are permitted in the \(\qafny\) implementation in Dafny.
-For simplicity, we only consider integers here. }, and the latter is a measurement outcome $(r,n)$---$r$ is the probability of outcome $n$. $\qmode{m}$ kind variables represent a physical $m$-length qubit array conceptually living in a heap.
-For simplicity, we assume no aliasing in variable names, no overlapping between qubit arrays referred to by any two different variables, and scalar and qubit array variables are always distinct.